 Manufacturing PMI in Ireland averaged 53.54 points from 2011 until 2021, reaching an all time high of 64.10 points in May of 2021 and a record low of 36 points in April of 2020.
 This page provides the latest reported value for - Ireland Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Ireland Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Manufacturing PMI in Ireland is expected to be 51.00 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Ireland to stand at 54.00 in 12 months time.
-In the long-term, the Ireland Manufacturing PMI is projected to trend around 54.00 in 2020, according to our econometric models.
+Manufacturing PMI in Ireland is expected to be 60.90 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ireland Manufacturing PMI is projected to trend around 53.80 points in 2022 and 53.60 points in 2023, according to our econometric models.